Statcounter

 So this is it.
 Check back occasionally please because if I ever do get the urge to get something off my chest, I will post it here.
 I hope that any that you may have read have been of some interest.

-This is my 59th posting.
+This is my 58th posting.
 When I put up the first one more than a year ago, I never thought that there would be so many.
 I certainly never intended to put up something every week.
-You can find any that you missed by clicking on ‘Blog Archive’ at the top of this page on the left hand side.
+You can find any that you missed by clicking on ‘Blog Archive’ at the top of this page on the right hand side.

 1. Everyone should be on the organ donor list.